-seconds must be an integer between 1 and 59.
+seconds must be an integer in the range 1-59.

 (NOLIMIT) or (1440)

 Indicates that the tape unit will never be deallocated.
 Specifying TIME(1440) is equivalent to TIME(NOLIMIT).
 The seconds specification is not allowed when you specify that TIME is 1440.